kartik-venugopal/aural-player/README.md

 |  <img src="https://raw.githubusercontent.com/maculateConception/aural-player/master/Documentation/Demos/Aural-AudioFormats.gif" width="150" />| <img src="https://raw.githubusercontent.com/maculateConception/aural-player/master/Documentation/Demos/Aural-Effects.gif" width="700" /> |
 | By harnessing the power of FFmpeg, Aural Player supports a wide variety of popular audio formats, in addition to all macOS Core Audio formats. | With several built-in effects and support for Audio Units (AU) plug-ins, sound tweaking and monitoring possibilities are endless. |

-## How it works (under the hood)
+### How it works (under the hood)

-Aural Player is approximately 100,000 lines of Swift code.
+Aural Player consists of approximately 100,000 lines of Swift code.
 It uses **AVFoundation's AVAudioEngine** framework for playback, effects, and visualization, and uses **FFmpeg** libraries to decode formats not native to macOS.

 <img src="https://raw.githubusercontent.com/maculateConception/aural-player/master/Documentation/Diagrams/UnderTheHood.png" alt="How it works screenshot" width="850" />